kipkurui/Python4BioinformaticsV2/README.md

 ## Attribution
 These tutorials are an adaptation of the Introduction to Python for Maths by [Andreas Ernst](http://users.monash.edu.au/~andreas), available from https://gitlab.erc.monash.edu.au/andrease/Python4Maths.git.
 The original version was written by Rajath Kumar and is available at https://github.com/rajathkumarmp/Python-Lectures.

-hese notes have been greatly amended and updated for the MSC Bioinformatics and Molecular Biology at Pwani university, sponsored by EANBiT by [Caleb Kibet](https://twitter.com/calkibet)
+These notes have been greatly amended and updated for the MSC Bioinformatics and Molecular Biology at Pwani university, sponsored by EANBiT by [Caleb Kibet](https://twitter.com/calkibet)
 </small></small></i>

 # Quick Introduction to Jupyter Notebooks

-Throughout this course, we will be using Jupyter Notebooks.These notes are provided for you want to set it up in your Computer.
+Throughout this course, we will be using Jupyter Notebooks.
+Although the HPC you will be using will have Jupyter setup, these notes are provided for you want to set it up in your Computer.

 ## Introduction
 The Jupyter Notebook is an interactive computing environment that enables users to author notebooks, which contain a complete and self-contained record of a computation.
 These notebooks can be shared more efficiently.
 The notebooks may contain: